almostdutch/plot-direction-fields-for-ODE/README.md

-# plot-direction-fields-for-ODE
-Plotting direction (slope) fields for ODE in Python
+# Plotting direction (slope) fields for ODE in Python

 A simple way of plotting direction (aka slope) fields for ODE in Python.